Limesack/LFORBIT.github.io/README.md

 ## Reflection
 In this project we have explored new audio programming techniques through creating an interactive web page.
-We have learned how one can use HTML and JavaScript in combination with Csound, we have further explored granular synthesis and spectral processing, and we have explored inventive ways of mapping LFOs to parameters.
+We have learned how one can use HTML and JavaScript in combination with CSound, we have further explored granular synthesis and spectral processing alongside inventive ways of mapping LFOs to parameters.